bmamrutha/bmamrutha/README.md

 - Study Massive Galaxy Clusters (z<0.6) using Optical and Near-infrared photometry
 - Catalogue Creation for the ESO 4MOST CHANCES Evolution Subsurvey (Haines et al., 2023)
-- Data reduction and analysis: Multi-object spectroscopy using the IMACS f/2 instrument on the 6.5 m Magellan Baade Telescope
+- Data reduction and analysis: Multi-object spectroscopy using the IMACS f/2 instrument on the 6.5 m Magellan Baade Telescope (Amrutha et al., 2025)
 - TBD...

 <!--<picture>